monkishtypist/avala-api-gforms-feed/README.md

 ## Notes ##

-This plugin is not officially supported by Avala.
+This plugin is not officially supported (or appreciated) by Avala.
 They, however, do not have any such plugin of their own.
-So you can (most likely) use this!
+So you can use this!

+Monkishtypist offers zero warranty or support around this plugin.
+Some customization may be necessary for your instance.

+## Customize this plugin ##

+You can hard-code field mappings to match your needs.
+Simple edit the `feed_settings_fields` array in `avala-api-gforms-feed.php` around line 89.